neilchvz/cairahq-platform/workflows/typescript/README.md

 ## Security Notes

-**Basic auth** is the current access control mechanism — credentials are required before any form is accessible.
+**Basic auth** is the current access control mechanism.
+Credentials are required before any form is accessible.
 This is enforced at the application layer via Express middleware.

 **Production upgrade path:** Replace basic auth with Okta SSO.
 The service would be registered as an app in Okta, users authenticate via the existing Okta tenant, and only `@cairahq.com` accounts with the appropriate group membership can access it.
-This closes the loop — the identity platform protects the tool that manages the identity platform.
+This closes the loop, the identity platform protects the tool that manages the identity platform.

 **PR gate:** Even with auth in place, no user is provisioned without a PR review and merge.
 The GitHub → Terraform pipeline is the final control.
 The form cannot bypass the GitOps workflow.